 New Hampshire is especially proud of the concept of volunteerism.
-Doing the right thing for the right reason, and for no pay is a tradition here.
+The state of New Hampshire consistently ranks near the bottom nationally for individual charitable giving, yet ranks near the top for individual volunteerism.
+Doing the right thing for the right reason, and no pay (or payment) is a tradition here.
 Programs that rely on interested and active volunteers, and that achieve impressive results are numerous.
-By engaging interested and committed residents in the cause of conservation on their own land and beyond, unexpected goals can be achieved.
+By engaging interested and committed residents in the cause of conservation on their own land and beyond, optimistic goals can be achieved.